amesones-dev/blog/_posts/2023-08-11-CI-intro-build-2.md

 * Passing the tests phase becomes a condition for a build to progress and be considered a valid input for further CI processes.
 * If the tests are not successful the overall Build process should fail and provide information.
 CI is by design iterative and uses detailed sub-processes feedback and registered status to avoid needless repetition.

- From the wide variety of tests available, one type that fits this pattern quite well are Unit tests.
+ From the wide variety of tests available, one type that fits this pattern particularly well are Unit tests.

 **Brief introduction to Unit tests**
 Unit tests are tests that check the application foundational units integrity and functionality.
 In a typical objects oriented